Asana/node-asana/README.md

 ### Authentication

-This module supports authenticating against the Asana API with either an API key or through OAuth2.
+This module supports authenticating against the Asana API with either a Personal Access Token or through OAuth 2.0.

 #### Personal Access Token